unbit/uwsgi.it/CustomerQuickstart.md

 to enable pushbullet support just set the "pushbullet_token" field

+To enable slack support, set the "slack_webhook" field with the integration api url generated in the slack interface

 You will get at most an alarm every 60 seconds, if you want to raise this value set the field "alarm_freq"

 Additionally each alarm is stored as a persistent record in the Customer's infos.
 You can access those records with